greenbergM/BI_ophelia_project/README.md

 :----------------------------------:
 ![](pics/blast_vs_egg_volcano.png)

-GeneOntology (GO) terms enrichment analysis for biological processes was performed for upregulated blastula genes (compared to unfertilised egg) using the [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) (v.2.56.0) R package.
+GO terms enrichment analysis for biological processes was performed for upregulated blastula genes (compared to unfertilised egg) using the [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) (v.2.56.0) R package.
 Only processes with more than 10 genes were considered.
 Similar GO terms were grouped using the [rrvgo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html) (v.1.16.0) R package.
 The same package was used to visualize the results in treemap plots.
 Such plots show all significant biological processes based on their enrichment score (-log10(Fisher's test p-values)), while a custom GO terms histogram shows the top 25 terms based on their fold enrichment.

 Upregulated processes include those related to the regulation of mRNA transcription and cell differentiation, mainly associated with the development of the nervous system.